xl402/neural-attentive-decision-ensembles/README.md

 popular tree-based methods such as lightgbm.

-Time-series tabular data remains a challenge within the ML community; even most competitive tree-based models rely on forward-looking training, i.e. splitting points are decided using the entire training data, increasing generalisation error.
+Time-series tabular data remains a challenge within the ML community; even most competitive tree-based models rely on forward-looking training, i.e. the splitting points are decided using the entire training data, thereby increasing the generalisation error.
 This work focuses on combining NODE with a attention-based memory compressor, so NODE can be trained using time-series fitting methods (such as LSTM), while having large memory capacity.

 ### Initial Setup